MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

     * **Select the Postgres SKU and options**: Select the **B1ms Basic** SKU (1 vCore, 2 GiB Memory, 5-GB storage).

     * **Administrator Username**: Create an administrator user name.
 This name for an administrator account on the database server.
-Record this name and password as you'll need them later in this tutorial.
+Record this name and password as you need them later in this tutorial.

     * **Administrator Password**: Create a password for the administrator and confirm it.